CheckForeignKey checks the validity of foreign key values and replaces invalid values by valid ones.

 Figure 63.2.
 Foreign Key Definition Wizard (Primary Key Tab)

 You only need to select some primary fields from the left pane and move them to the Primary key column of the Foreign key definition pane on the right.

 Figure 63.3.
 Foreign Key Definition Wizard (Foreign and Primary Keys Assigned)

 You must also define the default foreign key values (Default foreign key).
 This key is also a sequence of values of corresponding data types separated from each other by a semicolon.
 The number and data types must correspond to metadata of the foreign key.

 If you want to define the default foreign key values, you need to click the Default foreign key attribute row and type the default values for all fields.

-In older versions of CloverETL you had to specify both the primary and the foreign keys using the Primary key and the Foreign key attributes, respectively.
-They had the form of a sequence of field names separated from each other by a semicolon.
+In older versions of CloverETL, you had to specify both the primary and the foreign keys using the Primary key and the Foreign key attributes, respectively.
+They had a form of a sequence of field names separated from each other by a semicolon.
 However, the use of Primary key is deprecated now.

 Check list of customers for cities without our branch office.

 John Doe | London Lucy Brown | Glasgow Elisabeth Smith | Stratford-upon-Avon ...